-The recognition of dividend income and loan stock interest is undertaken in accordance with accounting policy Note 1(b) to the Financial Statements on page 75.
+The recognition of dividend income and loan stock interest is undertaken in accordance with the accounting policy as set out in Note 1(b) to the Financial Statements on page 79.
 The management accounts are reviewed by the Board on a quarterly basis and discussion takes place with the Manager at the quarterly Board Meetings regarding the revenue generated from dividend income and loan stock.
 The Directors are satisfied that the levels of income recognised are in line with revenue estimates.
 The Committee concluded that there were no issues associated with revenue recognition that required to be addressed.